farhankhan1122/craveExpress/README.md

 - npm means we are calling the command of npm or if you want to install the packages  then use npm
 - To execute the package then we use npx
 - npx means executing a package
+- for start - npx parcel index.html (this will create a dev build)  -> npm run start
-- for build - npx parcel build index.html
+- for build - npx parcel build index.html   -> npm run build
+- create scripts for start and build
+- "start": "parcel index.html"
+- "build": "parcel build index.html"

 # dist